-AMD is a trademark of Advanced Micro Devices, Inc. Intel is a trademark of Intel Corporation in the U.S. and other countries.
-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Celeron, Core, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
+Microsoft and Windows are trademarks of the Microsoft group of companies.